 What You Need To Know About HAZMAT Freight Shipping

 Proper classification of shipment is very important for individual shippers and business owners alike.
-People would often ship or move things around without knowing whether their shipment would involve hazardous materials.
+People would often ship or move things around without knowing whether their shipment would involve hazmat or hazardous materials.

 HAZMAT has been carefully specified by the Department of Tourism (DOT) to include certain toxic substances or chemicals in gas, liquid, or solid forms.
 This could also be a combination of all three forms in a product.
 This would commonly include chemicals, nuclear waste materials, fuels, and other radiological substances.